grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 1. Install Archipelago on Pithos and Cyclades nodes

+2. Upgrade snf-image 0.16

-2. Bring down services and backup databases.
+3. Bring down services and backup databases.

-3. Upgrade packages, migrate the databases and configure settings.
+4. Upgrade packages, migrate the databases and configure settings.

-4. Inspect and adjust resource limits.
+5. Inspect and adjust resource limits.

-5. Tweak Gunicorn settings on Pithos and Cyclades node
+6. Tweak Gunicorn settings on Pithos and Cyclades node

-6. Bring up all services.
+7. Bring up all services.

-7. Add unique names to disks of all Ganeti instances
+8. Add unique names to disks of all Ganeti instances

 .. warning::